Christmas Won’t Fix It

 It’s about this time of year that I hear the call around the workplace “I can’t wait for Christmas.
 I need a break!”

-There’s no question that it’s been a tough year.
+There’s no question that it’s been another big year.
 We’ve navigated some gnarly challenges.
 We deserve a break.
 We’ve earned it.

 But Christmas won’t fix it.